-North Carolina mom, teens went into high school and assaulted girl in her classroom, authorities say
+North Carolina mom, teens went into high school and assaulted a girl in her classroom, authorities say

 Some teachers and a school resource officer responded to the event but didn’t have time to prevent the attack, which reinforces the need for officers to be in school, Hall told WGHP Fox 8.

 “My first emotion is just sadness, honestly,” Hall told WRAL.
-“That students believe, a) that that’s an appropriate way to handle their problems with each other, but b) that they would think that the school is the appropriate place to do that.”
+“That students believe, A, that that’s an appropriate way to handle their problems with each other, but, B, that they would think that the school is the appropriate place to do that.”

 Read more: